Written byAmanda Wong

 How to delete an entire album in Photos app

 The Photos app creates some albums for you, and you can create as many albums as you want to organize your photos the way you like.
-If you want to delete an album from Photos, follow the steps below to make it.
+If you want to delete an album from the Photos app to free up space on Macintosh HD, follow the steps below to make it.

 How to delete all photos in Photos app